Marvic Leonen: Education and early career

-After attending St. Theresa's College for elementary school and graduating as valedictorian from Saint Louis University–Boys' High School, Leonen completed a Bachelor of Arts in economics magna cum laude at the University of the Philippines Diliman in 1983.
+After attending St. Theresa's College for elementary school and graduating as valedictorian from Saint Louis University–Boys' High School, Leonen graduated magna cum laude with a Bachelor of Arts in economics from the University of the Philippines Diliman in 1983.
 During the 1982–1983 academic year, he chaired Economics Toward Consciousness, a student organization at the University of the Philippines School of Economics.
 He obtained his Bachelor of Laws degree from the UP College of Law in 1987, ranking fourth in his class.
-In 2004, Leonen earned a Master of Laws from Columbia Law School.
+In 2004, he earned a Master of Laws from Columbia Law School.

-In December 1987, Leonen co‑founded the Philippines chapter of Friends of the Earth, the Legal Rights and Natural Resources Center, Inc.–Kasama sa Kalikasan, a legal and policy research and advocacy institution that provides legal services to upland rural poor and indigenous peoples’ communities.
-He served as the center’s executive director for 15 years.
-In 1988, Leonen joined the Free Legal Assistance Group (FLAG), an organization of Philippine human rights lawyers, and remained a member until his appointment to the Supreme Court in 2012.
+In December 1987, Leonen co-founded the Legal Rights and Natural Resources Center, Inc.–Kasama sa Kalikasan, the Philippine chapter of Friends of the Earth.
+The center is a policy research and advocacy institution that provides legal services to upland rural poor and indigenous communities.
+Leonen served as its executive director for 15 years.

+In 1988, Leonen joined the Free Legal Assistance Group (FLAG), a network of Philippine human rights lawyers, and remained a member until his appointment to the Supreme Court in 2012.

 Academic career

-Leonen joined the faculty of the University of the Philippines College of Law in 1989 as a professorial lecturer specializing in Philippine Indigenous Law.
-During Dean Pacifico Agabin’s tenure, he transitioned to the role of assistant professor.
-Later, under Dean Merlin M. Magallona, he served as an academic administrator.
-In 2000, he was appointed as the University General Counsel for the UP System.
-In 2005, he was appointed the first Vice President for Legal Affairs of the UP System.
-Throughout his tenure, Leonen has taught a diverse range of 20 different subjects within the law school.
+Leonen joined the faculty of the University of the Philippines College of Law in 1989 as a professorial lecturer specializing in Philippine indigenous law.
+During Dean Pacifico Agabin's tenure, he became an assistant professor, and later served as an academic administrator under Dean Merlin M. Magallona.
+In 2000, he was appointed university general counsel for the University of the Philippines (UP) System.
+In 2005, he became the first vice president for legal affairs of the UP System.
+Throughout his tenure, Leonen taught 20 subjects at the law school, worked within its clinical legal education program, and lectured at forums across Asia and Europe.

-He also worked within the college’s clinical legal education program and lectured as a resource speaker at national and international forums in Hong Kong, Thailand, Malaysia, Indonesia, Japan, Spain, the Netherlands, Australia, Estonia, and the United Kingdom.

-In 2008, the UP Board of Regents appointed him as dean of the University of the Philippines College of Law.
-He served in this role until June 2011, when Danilo L. Concepcion was appointed as his successor.
+In 2008, the UP Board of Regents appointed him dean of the University of the Philippines College of Law.
+He served in this role until June 2011, when Danilo L. Concepcion succeeded him.

-Leonen has provided legal commentary for television networks such as ABS-CBN and GMA Network, including during the 2000–2001 impeachment trial of President Joseph Estrada.
+Leonen provided legal commentary for television networks such as ABS-CBN and GMA Network, including during the 2000–2001 impeachment trial of President Joseph Estrada.

 Government chief peace negotiator (2010–2012)

-In July 2010, President Benigno Aquino III named Leonen as the Philippine government's chief negotiator with the Moro Islamic Liberation Front.
-During his tenure, the government created an agreement with the MILF to establish the Bangsamoro political entity, replacing the Autonomous Region for Muslim Mindanao.
+In July 2010, President Benigno Aquino III appointed Leonen as the Philippine government's chief negotiator with the Moro Islamic Liberation Front (MILF).
+During his tenure, the government reached an agreement with the MILF to establish the Bangsamoro political entity, replacing the Autonomous Region in Muslim Mindanao.